 A New Economics for Sustainable Prosperity – Out of the Crisis Series Part 7

-The current crisis is driving home dramatically the realization that organizations need to make more and do more with the resources they have available.
+The current crises are driving home dramatically the realization that organizations need to make more and do more with the resources they have available.
 We will only achieve this if we are able to undertake a shift in the way we understand how to manage all the resources available in a sustainable way.
 It is not just about changing our ways but about changing our understanding: it requires a new epistemological framework.
 How can we do this?
 The science for this shift already exists thanks to the developments in systems science, even if this area is not yet common knowledge.

 A new economics of interconnection